cran-task-views/ActuarialScience/ActuarialScience.md

 #### Loss modeling

-The `r view("Distributions")` provides a detailed list of probability distributions available in base R and CRAN packages.
+The view `r view("Distributions")` provides a detailed list of probability distributions available in base R and CRAN packages.
+Here we focus only on packages that implement distributions particularly designed for actuarial science.

 - Pioneer package `r pkg("actuar", priority = "core")` provides functions and data sets for actuarial science: modeling of loss distributions; simulation of compound models, discrete mixtures and compound hierarchical models.
 It support for many additional probability distributions to model insurance loss size and frequency: 23 continuous heavy tailed distributions (e.g. the Feller-Pareto family of distributions); the Poisson-inverse Gaussian discrete distribution; zero-truncated and zero-modified extensions of the standard discrete distributions as well as phase-type distributions.
 - `r pkg("fitdistrplus")` provides a user-friendly function to fit discrete/continuous probability distributions based on maximum likelihood estimation, quantile matching estimation, moment matching estimation, etc. Starting values for numerical algorithms for loss distributions of `r pkg("actuar", priority = "core")` are provided.